Pearlie Craft Dove: Education

 Dove graduated from Booker T. Washington High School (Atlanta, Georgia) in 1937.
 Upon graduating, Dove received a scholarship to attend Clark College and graduated with a Bachelor of Arts in 1941.
 She double majored in Home Economics and Education.
 While at Clark College, she was the Literary Editor of The Mentor, Clark College's magazine, a member of Delta Sigma Theta sorority, and her senior class Vice President.
 Additionally, Dove graduated cum laude.

-Dove went on to attend Atlanta University and receive her Masters in Elementary Education in 1943.
+Dove went on to attend Atlanta University and receive her master's degree in Elementary Education in 1943.
 Finally, in 1959, Dove received her Doctorate in Supervision and Education of Teachers from University of Colorado Boulder.
 During her life, Dove was a part of Pi Lambda Theta, Kappa Delta Epsilon, and Phi Delta Kappa honor societies.

 Philanthropy

 Clark College

 Much of Dove's life and career was centered on her alma mater, Clark College.
 The title of Dove's dissertation was "A Study of the Relationship of Certain Criteria and Success in Student Teaching Program at Clark College".
 While writing this dissertation, she also developed the Clark College Student Teaching Program.
 Later Dove also conducted a Self-study of Clark College, which she published in 1968.
 The study was conducted between 1966 and 1968 and was prepared by the committee of the faculty for the Southern Association of Colleges and Schools (SACS),.

-After receiving her Masters, Dove returned to be an Instructor in the Department of Education and Psychology at Clark College.
+After receiving her master's degree, Dove returned to be an instructor in the Department of Education and Psychology at Clark College.
 While instructing, she also served as the Director of Student Teaching from 1949 to 1963 and the Chairwoman of the Department of Education.
 Dove taught at Clark College from 1949 until her retirement in 1987.
 Upon retirement, she helped to merge Clark College and Atlanta University into Clark Atlanta University as the Associate Chair on the Consolidation Steering Committee from 1988 to 1990.
 She continued to have a relationship with the new university, and was appointed "Professor Emeritus" by Clark Atlanta University in 1993.
 She also served on the advisory council for the Clark Atlanta University Service Learning Center beginning in 1997.

-While teaching at Clark College, Dove received the Clark College Alumni Award for Outstanding Services as a Faculty Member for the 1981-1982 school year.
+While teaching at Clark College, Dove received the Clark College Alumni Award for Outstanding Services as a Faculty Member for the 1981–1982 school year.
 She was the Selected Teacher Worthy of Emulation by Education Students in 1984 and she received the Leadership Award at the Clark College Faculty Assembly in 1986.
 Upon retirement in 1988, she also received the Clark College Distinguished Alumni Achievement Award and "The Clark College Curriculum Laboratory" was changed to "The Pearlie Craft Dove Curriculum Resource Center".